Paddle Board Weight Limits Explained: What You Need to Know

 What Happens If You Exceed the Weight Limit?

-Going over the recommended weight capacity can cause:
+Going over a board’s weight capacity can cause:

 -